fortunejs/fortune/README.md

 ## Abstract

-Fortune.js has a minimal public interface, mostly just the constructor and `request` method.
-Calling `request` dispatches calls to the `Adapter` and transform functions, based on the request data.

-- The `Adapter` abstraction allows for multiple persistence back-ends, such as common server-side databases like [Postgres](https://github.com/fortunejs/fortune-postgres) and [MongoDB](https://github.com/fortunejs/fortune-mongodb), and IndexedDB in the web browser.
-- *Optional*: Transform functions isolate business logic, so that it may stay consistent no matter what adapter is used.
+Fortune.js bridges the gap between client-side and server-side JavaScript by sharing most of the same code.
+The core is a data abstraction layer, which provides querying, persistence, type validation, relationships, and business logic isolation.

-- *Optional*: External networking helpers expose Fortune.js over multiple application-level protocols, including media types such as [Micro API](http://micro-api.org) and [JSON API](http://jsonapi.org), standard input formats such as URL encoded and form data, and also includes its own [wire protocol](http://fortunejs.com/api/#fortune.net-ws) based on Websocket and MessagePack.
+Included networking functions provide a basis for implementing application-level protocols, including media types such as [Micro API](http://micro-api.org) and [JSON API](http://jsonapi.org), standard input formats such as URL encoded and form data, and also includes its own [wire protocol](http://fortunejs.com/api/#fortune.net-ws) based on Websocket and MessagePack.

 ## Example